ArindamRoy23/T2_DSBA_Graphical_Methods/README.md

 Overall, the PASCAL dataset has played a significant role in advancing the field of computer vision, and continues to be an important resource for researchers working on object recognition and related tasks.

 The results are stored in the plots folder, stored for a few sample images with different values of lambda.
+In depth results can be found in the final report.

 # Contributors
 * Lorenzo Consoli